-The Real Estate Council of Alberta is the independent governing authority that sets, regulates, and enforces standards for real estate brokerage, mortgage brokerage, property management and real estate appraisal professionals in Alberta.
+The Real Estate Council of Alberta is the independent governing authority that sets, regulates, and enforces standards for residential real estate, commercial real estate, property management, condominium management, and mortgage brokerage licensees in Alberta.

 The corporate services department includes accounting services, human resources, information technology (IT), General Counsel, and building services.
 The Director of Corporate Services oversees the entire department.